1995: The first version

 I have included below the problematic terraced house floor plan found in that other article (just in case it vanishes someday) so you can see the problems which arise when one tries to force 221B Baker Street into the shape of a common terraced house.

-That floor plan supposedly conforms with all of the stories in the Canon including in The Adventure of the Mazarin Stone -- except that when Holmes and Watson try to leave the premises undetected, they will run face to face into the villain who is coming up the stairs because their secret exit was taken away.
+That floor plan supposedly conforms with all of the stories in the Canon including in The Adventure of the Mazarin Stone -- except that when Watson tries to leave the premises undetected, he will run face to face into the villain who is coming up the stairs because the second exit was taken away.

 It also gives the impression that it's okay to include a light shaft which is not mentioned in the stories but was common in a terraced house, but it's not okay to include a secret exit which is mentioned in the stories but will not be found in a terraced house.
 And the problems don't end there.